Category: Geosites of Meteora – Pyli Geopark

 View moreThe monastery of Dousiko (Agios Vissarionas) is located in a wonderful green area, 24 km from Trikala, and 5 km from Pyli (seat of the homonymous Municipality), and above the village of Agios Vissarionas.
 It is also called the monastery of the Savior of the Great Gates, due to its…

-View moreThe Byzantine church of Porta Panagia is located in the homonymous settlement of Pyli and is a three-aisled, vaulted, cross-roofed basilica.
-The communication between Porta Panagia (with the Byzantine name Megales Pyles) and Pyli was until recently through the arched bridge of Agios Bessarion.
-It was built in 1283 by…
+View moreThe important Byzantine church of Porta Panagia is located on the foot of the Pindos mountain pass, in the settlement of Porta, which until recently was connected to Pyli through the arched bridge of Saint Bessarion.
+It was built in 1283 as the katholikon (main church) of the stauropegic Monastery…

 View moreThe Church of St. George is the oldest church in the village of Tzourtzia (Agia Paraskevi) in Aspropotamos.
 It was probably built in the 18th century or earlier, and was frescoed in 1790.
 Later, the stone bell tower was added to the church's enclosure.
 It is located at the western…